 3. SeaBear Wild Tuna

-SeaBear ships crates of wild caught salmon in ready-to-eat packets through their Treat the Troops program.
+SeaBear ships crates of wild-caught salmon in ready-to-eat packets through their Treat the Troops program.
+They send enough to be shared with a unit, which is lovely.
 Find more information here.

 4. Dogtags For Kids